anton-fomenko/FerovinumTakeHome/README.md

 ## Overview

 This repository implements a **CLI** for selling and buying stock (wine/whisky), matching the user prompt.
-The app stores all historical orders and reprint them after each new command, updating statuses accordingly (i.e., "remaining:X" or "closed").
+The app stores all historical orders and reprints them after each new command, updating statuses accordingly (i.e., "remaining:X" or "closed").

 I chose to implement the **Command Pattern** to handle the core domain operations (`Sell`, `Buy`).
 Each command class encapsulates the logic specific to that operation, making the code modular and easy to extend with new operations (e.g., future "transfer", "reserve").